Skip to content

 The BSN-DNP nurse anesthesia program is 36 months.

-The program starts a new cohort in the summer semester (May).
+The program starts each summer semester (May).

 No. The BSN-DNP nurse anesthesia program is full time.